b-lukaszuk/scala_luzne_zadanka/book1/README.md

 Selected tasks from M. C. Lewis, L. L. Lacher "Introduction to programming and problem solving using Scala" 2nd ed.

-Tasks will be solved at a whim, it is possible that I modify some of them
+Tasks will be solved at a whim, it is possible that I modify some of them.
+For better visual clarity I will not give any quotations.